shameenakoodan/shameenakoodan/README.md

 - 🌐 Collaborated seamlessly to architect and build a cutting-edge web application that played a pivotal role in marketing our esteemed clients.
 This project wasn't just about code; it was a strategic move that propelled our clients to new heights.
 - 🎥 Engineered a one-of-a-kind desktop application designed to play encrypted videos, serving as a bulwark against video piracy.
 This wasn't just software development; it was a stand against digital threats.

 These experiences taught me that coding isn't just about syntax; it's about making a difference, solving real-world problems, and innovating for a brighter digital future.
-Let's continue to craft solutions that matter!

 ## Training
 - Full Stack Java Developer Training, Per Scholas powered by TEKsystems